weiwenng/loglog-frontend/README.md

 ## Overview

-Website created using PostgreSQL, Python, Django, Vue This links the sales department together with the logistics department of a mini buffet company.
+Website created using PostgreSQL, Python, Django, Vue.
+This links the sales department together with the logistics department of a mini buffet company.